craftercms/docs/source/developers/extending-studio/build-a-data-source.rst

         :alt: Content Type Editor
         :align: center

-Form Engine controls are #5 in the image above.
+Form Engine datasources are #5 in the image above.

 -----------------------------------
 The anatomy of a Data Source Plugin